p2panda/handbook/website/docs/tutorials/aquadoggo.md

 let node = Node::start(config).await;
 ```

 This is very similar to using the command line application, just that you can ship your applications now with a node running _inside_!
 Users will then automatically start the node whenever they start the application.
-Together with [Tauri](https://tauri.studio) (written in Rust) your applications can even be written in JavaScript.
+Together with [Tauri](https://tauri.studio) your applications can even be written in JavaScript if and still use `aquadoggo` internally, even when you're not a Rust developer.

 :::